kantega/agents-workshop/README.md

 ## TODO
 - requrements.txt
-- Code writting and exectution
+- Code writing and web browsing using managed discussion
 - Generate intro to autogen and agents
+- Imports